 As a nurse in Canada it’s not only important, but required, for Canadian nurses to have an undergraduate degree in nursing to become an RN.
 This ensures that the safest, most ethical and high-quality care is provided to patients across the country.

 No matter what program you choose, you’ll learn important practical, hands-on skills.
 Take your time deciding on a program and always look at their clinical requirements, and evaluate their curriculum to see if it’s the right path for you.
+Once you get an idea of what you'd like to study, make sure you take into consideration how much nurses make in Canada so you can plan ahead financially.

-There’s no shortage of great undergraduate nursing schools and nursing programs in Canada, so evaluate the location and reach out to other nurses for specific recommendations.
+That being said, there’s no shortage of great undergraduate nursing schools and nursing programs in Canada, so evaluate the location and reach out to other nurses for specific recommendations.
 If you’re looking to become a nurse, at whatever life or career stage you find yourself in, there's a program out there for you.

 Emma Caplan writes and edits client-facing documents and takes pride in making them sales-ready and reader-friendly.
 She has additional experience in quality control and proofreading.
 She has written articles and podcast summaries for the Vancouver Real Estate Podcast, edited fiction and non-fiction books, and volunteers as a copy editor for Editors BC’s West Coast Editor and Students for High Impact Charities.